MeghanaCode/MUSEC/README.md

 Before running MAX preparation needs to made so all the needed parameters and data is correct for input.

 1. First the manifest files are obtained through Genomic Data Commons (GDC) data portal (https://portal.gdc.cancer.gov/analysis_page?app=CohortBuilder&tab=general) through this you can choose the project and cancer.
+Then filter so only the samples with both RNA data and mutect data are kept.

+2. Start the download of RNA and Mutect files

+3. Once mutect files are downloaded, prepare mutation list and fasta files through running the step 1-3 preprocessing Rscipts.

+4. Once RNA bam files are download convert them to fastq.

+5. Prepare parameter file which where the file paths are for input

+6. Run MAX